yukinarit/pyserde/docs/en/getting-started.md

 poetry add pyserde
 ```

 Additional data formats besides JSON and Pickle need additional dependencies installed.
-Install `msgpack`, `toml`, `yaml` or `numpy` extras to work with the appropriate data formats; you can skip formats that you don't plan to use.
+Install `msgpack`, `toml` or `yaml` extras to work with the appropriate data formats; you can skip formats that you don't plan to use.
 For example, if you want to use Toml and YAML:

 ```
 pip install "pyserde[toml,yaml]"